-Anecdotal evidence addressing the impact of the pandemic on FS has been quite extensive yet empirical studies based on primary or secondary data has been relatively limited due to the recency of the issue and the bundle of uncertainties carried within.
-Studies varied from those depending on field surveys building upon face to face and/or long distance interviews with households (Amare et. al, 2020; Elsahoryi et. al, 2020) and those using secondary data whether on country (Erokhin and Gao, 2020) or household levels (Amare et. al, 2020).
-Some studies followed robust econometric analysis (Erokhin and Gao, 2020; Elsahoryi et. al, 2020; Amare et. al, 2020), while some followed scenario based exploratory approach (Umdale et. al, 2020) and others diverted to simple logical descriptive analysis (Mouloudj et. al, 2020).
-Moreover, a set of IFPRI and World Bank studies employed a SAM multiplier and CGE models (Raouf et. al, 2020; ElKadhi et. al, 2020; Breisinger et. al, 2020, World Bank Group, 2020) to assess the economy wide impacts of the crisis.
+Anecdotal evidence addressing the impact of the pandemic on FS has been quite extensive, yet empirical studies based on primary or secondary data have been relatively limited due to the recency of the issue and the bundle of uncertainties carried within.
+Studies varied from those depending on field surveys through interviews with households (Amare et al., 2020; Elsahoryi et al., 2020) and those using secondary data, whether on country (Erokhin and Gao, 2020) or household levels (Amare et al., 2020).
+Some studies followed a robust econometric analysis (Erokhin and Gao, 2020; Elsahoryi et al., 2020; Amare et al., 2020), while some followed a scenario-based exploratory approach (Umdale et al., 2020) and others diverted to a simple logical descriptive analysis (Mouloudj et al., 2020).
+Moreover, a set of IFPRI and World Bank studies employed a Social Accounting Matrix (SAM) multiplier and Computable General Equilibrium (CGE) models (Raouf et al., 2020; ElKadhi et al., 2020; Breisinger et al., 2020, World Bank Group, 2020) to assess the economy-wide impacts of the crisis.

-This section addresses the nature of the link between the pandemic and FS through understanding the inter-country variability by applying simple cross sectional econometric analysis.
+This section addresses the nature of the link between the pandemic and FS through understanding the inter-country variability by applying a simple cross-sectional econometric analysis.
 In a trial to understand this relationship within the constraint of data limitations due to the novelty of the issue, two approaches were followed.
-The first tries to understand the link between various country specific capacities in handling the pandemic on one side and its FS level on the other.
+The first tries to understand the link between various country-specific capacities in handling the pandemic on one side and its FS level on the other.
 The second relates the severity of the disease itself and the FI situation in each country.
-In the two approaches, the MENA situation is compared to the rest of the world.
+In the two approaches, the MENA situation is compared with the rest of the world.